Temporal dynamics in the Bragg reflection of light by cold atoms: flash effect and superradiant decay

 Collective effects in light-atom interaction are of current high interest in the cold-atom community \cite{Guerin:2017a, Chang:2018, Reitz:2022, Sheremet:2023, Jen:2025}, for potential applications to quantum technologies (clocks \cite{Chang:2004}, quantum memories \cite{Asenjo:2017}, light harvesting \cite{Celardo:2014b, MorenoCardoner:2019}, novel lasing sources \cite{Guerin:2008, Bohnet:2012, Schilke:2012a, Baudouin:2013b, Holzinger:2020}, etc.) as well as for fundamental questions, for instance understanding the refractive index of gases \cite{Andreoli:2021}, or their spectral \cite{Javanainen:2016, Jennewein:2018, Vatre:2024} and temporal responses \cite{Guerin:2023}.

 A lot of experimental work has been done using fully disordered samples, either in the macroscopic dilute regime (when the sample size and average distance between atoms are much larger than the wavelength $\lambda$), in which superradiance and subradiance have been observed \cite{Goban:2015, Guerin:2016a, Araujo:2016, Roof:2016}, or using small and dense clouds (size on the order of $\lambda$), in which superradiance and subradiance have been observed as well, with also spectral shifts \cite{Corman:2017, Jennewein:2018, Ferioli:2021a, Glicenstein:2022}.
 Another approach is to engineer the optical response by tailoring the atomic arrangement using microscopic, ordered ensembles containing a limited number of atoms.
-In spite of a huge theoretical production, very few experiments were performed in this regime, most notably 1D chains near nanofibers \cite{Corzo:2016, Solano:2017, Pennetta:2022} or in free space \cite{Glicenstein:2020}, and a mirror made of a single 2D atomic layer \cite{Rui:2020, Srakaew:2023}.
+In spite of a huge theoretical production (see, e.g., ref. \cite{Jen:2025}), very few experiments were performed in this regime, most notably one-dimensional (1D) chains near nanofibers \cite{Corzo:2016, Solano:2017, Pennetta:2022} or in free space \cite{Glicenstein:2020,Hofer:2024}, and a mirror made of a single 2D atomic layer \cite{Rui:2020, Srakaew:2023}.

-In this article, we present a new experimental platform, which is a hybrid system between order and disorder: we consider a macroscopic and dilute cold-atomic sample trapped in a one-dimensional conservative lattice.
+In this Letter, we present an alternative experimental platform, which is a hybrid system between order and disorder: we consider a macroscopic and dilute cold-atomic sample trapped in a one-dimensional conservative lattice.
 There is thus a long-range order (periodicity) in one direction but each atomic ``pancake'' in the array is dilute and disordered.
-As initially proposed by Deutsch \emph{et al.} with near-resonant lattices \cite{Deutsch:1995}, such a system creates a photonic band gap along the direction of the lattice.
-This has been experimentally realized much later using a far-detuned lattice, for which it was shown that a Bragg reflectivity up to 80\% could be obtained by a careful tuning of the lattice periodicity \cite{Schilke:2011}.
+As initially proposed by Deutsch \emph{et al.} with near-resonant lattices \cite{Deutsch:1995}, such a system creates a photonic band gap along the direction of the lattice, i.e. a range of optical frequency that cannot propagate in the medium \cite{Joannopoulos}.
+Incoming light is thus reflected off the medium.
+Such Bragg reflection has been experimentally realized much later using a far-detuned lattice, for which it was shown that a reflectivity up to 80\% could be obtained by a careful tuning of the lattice periodicity \cite{Schilke:2011}.
 In this previous work, however, only the steady-state photonic properties have been investigated.

 Here, we study the \emph{dynamical} properties of the Bragg reflection.
 In particular, we report two interesting effects observed at the switch-off of the incident probe beam.
 First, there is a nonintuitive \emph{optical flash}, similar to the one occurring in the coherent transmission through disordered samples \cite{Chalony:2011, Kwong:2014, Kwong:2015}.
 Second, the decay of the Bragg reflection is \emph{superradiant}, with rates a few times faster than the natural decay rate $\Gamma_0$ of the atomic excited state.
 The experimental observations are in good qualitative agreement with a simple 1D transfer-matrix model for the light propagation through the atomic layers.